luketheobscure/objective-c-conventions/README.md

 ## Categories

- * Categories should be named for the sort of functionality they provide.
-Don't create umbrella categories.
+ * <del>Categories should be named for the sort of functionality they provide.
+Don't create umbrella categories.</del>
- * Category methods should always be prefixed.
+ * <del>Category methods should always be prefixed.</del>
- * If you need to expose private methods for subclasses or unit testing, create a class extension named `Class+Private`.
+ * <del>If you need to expose private methods for subclasses or unit testing, create a class extension named `Class+Private`.</del>
+*(Let's discuss- I think categories are great, and can fill in a lot of missing functionality in the core libraries, but maybe we need to think through them a little bit more and have a good gameplan. -Luke)*

+##Legacy Specific Stuff

+* Don't ever do this:

+`@interface SomeViewController : UIViewController<UITableViewDelegate, UITableViewDataSource>`

+* When what you actually want to do is this:

+`@interface SomeViewController : UITableViewController`

+* When working with SQLite, always use parameter binding for SQL sanitization.
+Example when using FMDB:

+`FMResultSet *siteQuery = [db executeQuery:@"select stuff where id = ?" withArgumentsInArray:@[siteID]];`

+* Don't ever do this (or use classes that do):

+`NSString *badQuery = [NSString stringWithFormat:@"select stuff where id = %@", siteID];`

+* Declare iVars in the implementation (.m) not the (.h)

+##Notifications VS. KVO

+* Prefer Key-Value-Observing when the event is occuring within a class that is a property of of the observing class
+* Prefer NSNotifications when no such relationship exists between the classes.